trezor/trezord-go/README.md

 * `$GOPATH/bin/xgo -targets=windows/amd64,windows/386,darwin/amd64,linux/amd64,linux/386 github.com/trezor/trezord-go`

+## Emulator support

+Trezord supports emulators for both Trezor versions.
+However, you need to enable it manually; it is disabled by default.
+After enabling, services that work with emulator can work with all services that support trezord.

+To enable emulator, run trezord with a parameter `-e` followed by port, for every emulator with an enabled port

+`./trezord -e 21324`

+If you want to run this automatically on linux, do

+`sudo systemctl edit --full trezord.service`

+and edit the service file (and maybe restart the trezord service).
+On mac, you will need to edit

+`/Library/LaunchAgents/com.bitcointrezor.trezorBridge.trezord.plist`

+and edit the last `<string>` in the plist.
+(And also probably restart the pc.)

 ## API documentation

 `trezord-go` starts a HTTP server on `http://localhost:21325`.
 AJAX calls are only enabled from trezor.io subdomains.